October 25–November 12, 2021

 At the end of this course, participants will be able to:

-- Know the relevant benchmarking areas
+- Understand what benchmarking is and the relevant benchmarking areas

 - Define national and international peers and competitors